Sibylla Sambetha

 Sibylla Sambetha (the Persian Sibyl, also known simply as Portrait of a Young Woman) is a small oil-on-oak painting by the German-Flemish painter Hans Memling.
-Although the inscriptions on the border of the brown marble frame record that it was completed in 1480, there is no record of the woman portrayed.
-It has been in the collection of the Old St. John's Hospital in Bruges since 1815.
+The inscriptions on the border of the brown marble frame state that it was completed in 1480.
+However, there is no record of the woman's identity.

 The picture shows a young woman who is not pretty but elegant and well-dressed.
-Her wealth and status are indicated by her hennin and chain and rings.
-She is set against a flat, black background and looks outwards, beyond the pictorial frame; avoiding the gaze of the viewer.
-Her hands are folded while her fingertips rest on the lower border of a painted brown marbled frame, in an early and effective example of trompe-l'œil, a device the art historian Matthias Depoorter described as allowing Memling as able to "merge the painted space with the real one".
+Her wealth and status are indicated by her hennin, chain and rings.
+She is set against a flat, black background and looks outwards beyond the pictorial frame, avoiding the viewer's gaze.
+Her hands are folded while her fingertips rest on the lower border of a painted brown marbled frame, in an early and effective example of trompe-l'œil, a device the art historian Matthias Depoorter described as allowing Memling to "merge the painted space with the real one".

+The panel has been in the collection of the Old St. John's Hospital in Bruges since 1815.